SpaceEEC/yamdbf-league/README.md

 # yamdbf-league
-YAMDBF league plugin that allows users to see their and other champion masteries by using commands.
+A YAMDBF league plugin which allows users to easily retrieve their and others champion masteries from [League of Legends](https://leagueoflegends.com).

 # Installing
 - Install the package via `npm` (requires `git` to be installed):
 ```
 npm i -S SpaceEEC/yamdbf-league
 ```
-> Note: YAMDBF 3.0.0 is required to use this plugin, since plugin support was/will be added with that version.
+> Note: YAMDBF 3.0.0 is required to use this plugin since plugin support was/will be added with that version.

 - Add it to your client's plugins, here a small example:
 ```ts